MicrosoftDocs/windows-driver-docs/contributor-guide/tools-and-setup.md

 2. Copy the Personal Access Token that you got from [https://github.com/settings/applications#personal-access-tokens](https://github.com/settings/applications#personal-access-tokens).
 You can accept the default permissions for the token.
 Save the Personal Access Token in a text file for later reuse.

 3. Next, copy the repository to your computer with your credentials embedded in the command string.
-To do this, open Git Bash and run it as an administrator.
+To do this, open your Git shell as administrator.
 At the command prompt, enter the following command.
 This command creates a windows-driver-docs-private directory on your computer.
 If you're using the default location, it will be at c:\users<your Windows user name>\windows-driver-docs-private.

 <!-- Public repo: